rnaidu02/CarND-Advanced-Lane-Lines/AdvanceLanesDetect_writeup.md

 ![alt text][image4]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
 In python [notebook](./Advanced-Lane-Detection.ipynb) Cell #5 lines 168 - 257 has the code to find the lane-line pixels and its fit in a polynomial function (x = Ay^2+By+C form).
-This logic is encompassed in `find_lanes()` function.
+This logic is encompassed in `locate_lanes()` function.
 Here is the summary of what it does.

 Input: binary warped image
 Output: linefit params for left and right lanes along with non-zeros pixels, identified co-ordinates for this image, and output image with blobs colored for the identified lane.